ushakrishnan/SearchWithOpenAI/README.md

 # Setup the sample
 To use the script, you will need to follow these steps:
-- Clone the repository via `git clone https://github.com/ushakrishnan/SearchWithOpenAI.git` and `cd` into the cloned repository.
+- Clone the repository via `git clone https://github.com/ushakrishnan/SearchWithOpenAI.git` and `cd SearchWithOpenAI` into the cloned repository.
 - Install the required packages: `pip install -r requirements.txt`
 - Copy the .env.template file to .env: `cp .env.template .env`.
 This is where you will set the following variables.
 - Set your OpenAI API key in the OPENAI_API_KEY